AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/2_run_STAligner.md

         "specimen": "mouse",
         "dataset_id": "720609",
         "n_neighbors": 8,
-        "reverse": "True"
+        "reverse": 1
     }

 ## Parameter Descriptions
 - `specimen`: Species type for output file naming
 - `dataset_id`: Dataset identifier used for output file naming
 - `n_neighbors`: Number of neighbors for KNN spatial network construction
 - `reverse`: Controls section ordering direction.
-Set to 'True' to reverse numerical ordering of barcodes when no AP_order CSV is provided
+Set to 1 to reverse numerical ordering of barcodes when no AP_order CSV is provided